The age-old craft of the hemstitch has experienced a remarkable revival recently.

-For our Danish hemstitch, try to use a thread that is the same colour as the fabric so that the holes show up rather than the stitches.
+For our Danish hemstitch, it's best to use a thread that matches the fabric color so that the holes are more visible than the stitches.

-Also choose a thread that is a similar size to the threads in the fabric itself.
-You don't want something too thick and chunky!
-For the sample shown I used 28 count evenweave fabric and no. 8 pearl cotton.
+Also, pick a thread that's similar in thickness to the fabric threads.
+You don't want something too thick!
+In the example I showed, I used 28 count evenweave fabric and no. 8 pearl cotton.

 Place the fabric onto a table, face down.
 Place the blunt end of your tapestry needle in the channel between two fabric threads where you wish to score.

 Keeping a firm pressure with the hand holding the needle, gently pull the fabric with your other hand; the needle will temporarily "mark" the fabric in a wonderfully straight line.
-If you happen to mark the wrong place do not worry as this score line can easily be removed by pressing the piece flat again.
+If you mark the wrong place, do not worry as you can easily remove this score line by pressing the piece flat again.

 After scoring, finger press the fold in the fabric.

-Decide how deep you want your hem (how much fabric between the outside edge of the work and the stitching), six to ten threads is normal and here we will use eight.
-Working out toward the edge of your fabric score another line eight threads outside the first.
+Decide how deep you want your hem (how much fabric between the outside edge of the work and the stitching).
+Six to ten threads are normal and here we will use eight.
+Working out toward the edge of your fabric, score another line eight threads outside the first.